 Chemical engineers are the technological leaders in fields from the production of computer chips, to the design of pharmaceuticals and artificial organs, to the development of clean and affordable energy systems such as fuel cells.
 Many chemical engineers go on to work in the energy industry, but opportunities exist in fields as diverse as biotechnology, electronics, mining and business.

 Additionally, chemical engineers enjoy strong employment and earning prospects.
-According to a 2017 report from the National Association of Colleges and Employers, chemical engineering majors had median starting salaries of $68,500, ranking them among the top earning majors.
+According to a 2018 report from the National Association of Colleges and Employers, chemical engineering majors had median starting salaries of $66,652.

 Related Degrees and Programs

 - Ph.D. in Chemical Engineering

 |Location||Paul Laxalt Mineral Research|

 University of Nevada, Reno